 Research Nova Scotia is funding a project valued at $1.7 million to determine if UV-C light can reduce infections in Long-Term Care facilities.
 Dr. Kenneth Rockwood, Division of Geriatric Medicine, Nova Scotia Health, is leading the project and hopes to build on preliminary data that suggests that exposure of lower dose UV-C light can inactivate influenza and coronaviruses.
 Participating sites include Northwood’s Halifax campus and Windsor Elms Village in Falmouth.

-Research project to track presence of COVID-19 in wastewater
+Research Project to Track Presence of COVID-19 in Nova Scotia Wastewater

 Research Nova Scotia is funding a project valued at $852,000 to expand wastewater research in Nova Scotia and help fight COVID-19.
 Dr. Graham Gagnon and Dr. Amina Stoddart of Dalhousie University are leading the project which aims to detect the presence of the virus that causes COVID-19 in human wastewater.
 Working with co-investigators at Halifax Water, Acadia University, Cape Breton University and St. Francis Xavier University, the researchers are hoping to help identify potential presence of the virus quickly, before it can spread.

 In April, a total of 262 applications were submitted from research teams across the province.
 The Coalition announced that a collective investment of over $1.5 million would be distributed to 40 COVID-19 research teams.

 In partnership with Canadian Institutes of Health Research (CIHR) and other partners, Research Nova Scotia continues to provide rapid response funding from its Research Opportunities Fund.